-- When cookies are done baking, let them sit on the cookie sheet for a couple of minutes to cool.
+- After 13 minutes, use the oven mitts to take the cookies out of the oven.
+Let the cookies sit on the cookie sheet for a couple of minutes to cool.

-- Transfer cookies to a cooling rack for another couple of minutes before eating.
+- Transfer the cookies to a cooling rack for another couple of minutes to completely cool.

 A wife, a mother to a son and a daughter, and a grandmother to three granddaughters.
 Flo loves sharing recipes passed down from her own mother, her mother-in-law, and her grandmother as well as new recipes created with her daughter, Tamara Ray.